<?xml

 <item xml:lang="fr">

-<guid isPermaLink="true">https://ce.ur.ac.rw/?Technology-alone-does-not-solve-inequality-but-it-can-level-the-playing-field</guid>
+<guid isPermaLink="true">https://ce.ur.ac.rw/?Our-students-need-Competence-not-just-certificates-Prof-Soboyejo-urges-shift</guid>

 <dc:format>text/html</dc:format>